 Thailand’s many royal palaces, including the iconic Grand Palace and Bang Pa-In Palace are impressive complexes to be explored, and showcase the continued influence the Thai Royal family has on modern Thailand.

 Attend Thailand Festivals

 Festivals in Thailand can be both spectacles and citywide parties.
-The Thai people have long figured out the fine line between celebration and absurd merrymaking with the traditional New Year Festival, Songkran, a countrywide water fight that lasts up to three days.
+The traditional New Year Festival, Songkran, is a countrywide water fight that lasts up to three days.
 Wherever you are in Thailand between April 13th to 15th, expect all day long street parties, booming music, water guns firing off every direction, and soaked from morning till night until the madness is over.

 Other large-scale festivities with colourful, vibrant, and outlandish ceremonies such as the Ghost Festival (Phi Ta Khon) and the Lopburi Monkey Banquet Festival are so wildly unique that they are impossible to pass up on when visiting the country.

 From sprawling cosmopolitan cities to beachside paradise, exploring the hubs of Thailand can take you anywhere from solemn, decorated halls of golden temples to rowdy red-light districts dotted by exotic clubs and lurid neon signs.